 Dr. Keith Sainsbury has a background in marine and fisheries research and modeling, including working as a senior principle research scientist …More and leading major research groups for over 20 years in the Australian federal research organization (CSIRO).
 Sainsbury also serves as a member of MSC’s Technical Advisory Board and is considered one of the foremost experts on the precautionary approach to fisheries management.

 In 2004, Dr. Sainsbury was awarded the Japan Prize for his contribution to understanding and management of shelf ecosystems.

 Dr. Josu Santiago is the principal researcher and head of Area Tuna Research at AZTI-Tecnalia’s Marine Research Division, …More and he just finished four years of serving as chair of the Standing Committee for Research and Statistics at the International Commission for the Conservation of Atlantic Tunas (ICCAT).

 Santiago holds a PhD in biology, “Dynamics of North Atlantic Albacore,” from the University of the Basque Country in Spain.

-Dr. Gerald Scott Fisheries Science
+Dr. Gerald Scott Independent Fisheries Scientist

 Dr. Scott is an expert on tuna fishery stock assessments.
 He formerly served as a senior advisor on the US NOAA-Fisheries …More Southeast Fisheries Science Center’s (Miami, Florida) resource assessment research programs, conducting stock assessment research to support domestic and international management decisions on Atlantic large pelagic fisheries resources.
 From 2005 to 2010, he served as the elected chair of ICCAT’s Standing Committee on Research and Statistics and was previously the chief US scientist to ICCAT.